thomazach/POCS-moxa-build/README.md

     - [Developing Packages](#developing-packages)

 # For Users:
-Before beginning your build, you should [explore the official panoptes website](projectpanoptes.org), [contact](https://www.projectpanoptes.org/overview/contact) the PANOTPES team, and explore the [forum](forum.projectpanoptes.org). **The v1.0.0 release is missing three planned features:** weather sensing, detection and handling of power loss, and tracking correction.
+Before beginning your build, you should [explore the official panoptes website](projectpanoptes.org), [contact](https://www.projectpanoptes.org/overview/contact) the PANOTPES team, and explore the [forum](forum.projectpanoptes.org). **The v1.0.0 release is missing two planned features:** weather sensing and handling of sudden power loss.
 ## Compatible Hardware
 Moxa-POCS only offers "out of the box" functionality for a single build.
 Currently, it is designed to work with a [CEM40]([https://www.ioptron.com/product-p/3000e.htm](https://www.ioptron.com/product-p/c401a1.htm)) equitorial telescope mount, two [Cannon EOS 100Ds](https://www.canon.com.cy/for_home/product_finder/cameras/digital_slr/eos_100d/), [Arduino Uno Rev3](https://store.arduino.cc/products/arduino-uno-rev3) accompanied by a [power distribution header](https://www.infineon.com/dgdl/Infineon-24V_ProtectedSwitchShield_with_Profet+24V_for_Arduino_UsersManual_10.pdf-UserManual-v01_01-EN.pdf?fileId=5546d46255dd933d0156074933e91fe2), and either a [moxa control computer](https://www.moxa.com/en/products/industrial-computing/arm-based-computers/uc-8100a-me-t-series) or Raspberry Pi.
 You can find in-depth documentation for this build here(WIP).
 Moxa-POCS can also support the [iEQ30Pro](https://www.ioptron.com/product-p/3000e.htm) mount, however a package will need to be installed after downloading the baseline software.
 Using other hardware will likely cause problems, and you will need to develop solutions on your own.
 ## Install